 Kia claims that rear-seat space has been improved, particularly for the shoulders of adult passengers, while there isn’t much of a centre transmission tunnel to speak of, making foot room for a middle rear-seat passenger.

 Up front, the driving position has been lowered a little when compared to its predecessor, too.
 However, this is actually better experienced on lesser models which don’t have the 10-way electrically adjustable seat – the manually lowered driver’s seat has a better range of adjustment and allows you to get a spot-on driving position.
 They don’t have a sunroof either, which makes headroom even tighter in high-spec models.

 The seats and steering wheel offer comprehensive adjustment, and the view out front is good.
 However, the focus on perceived sportiness has included the design choice of very thick C-pillars, which compromise the view out of the rear.

 The new platform means a larger boot.
 All models, including the sporty GT models, have the same boot capacity of 395 litres – more than a Volkswagen Golf or Ford Focus.
 The boot a useful size and shape, too, with the boot lip being almost 90mm lower than that of its predecessor.
 The Ceed also has a split-level boot floor, either giving a deeper load space, or allowing you to hide valuables below.
 The rear seats split-fold 60:40.

 In this review

-- 3MPG, CO2 and Running CostsLatest engines help reduce fuel consumption and emissions, but they’re still a little off the class best
+- 3MPG, CO2 and Running CostsLatest Ceed engines help reduce fuel consumption and emissions, with overall running costs pretty reasonable

 - 5Practicality, comfort and boot space - currently readingClever packaging means decent space for adults to travel in comfort, while luggage space is excellent

-- 6Reliability and SafetyStacks of safety kit and a class-leading warranty should make life with a Kia Ceed as straightforward as possible
+- 6Reliability and SafetyStacks of safety kit and a generous warranty should make life with a Kia Ceed as straightforward as possible